How are junior ISAs different to child trust funds?

 Some children received different amounts depending on factors such as their family's financial situation, any disabilities or when they were born – children born towards the start of the scheme generally received a higher amount.

-Junior ISAs, on the other hand, are not given any government money.
+Junior ISAs, on the other hand, are not given any government money (there are some exceptions for children in care).

+As mentioned above, the way the limit resets differs.
 Both products have a limit of £9,000 you can put in each year.
-However, while the child trust fund contribution period runs from birthday to birthday, the junior ISA contribution period resets at tax year end.
+However, while this resets on the child's birthday for child trust funds, it rests at the new tax year (6 April) for junior ISAs.

 Should I transfer my child’s child trust fund to a junior ISA?